hbaragar/slug/README.txt

 .... after the work is done ....

- $ slug it
- $ slug away          # to ensure that the <away-repo> is updated
+ $ slug it away       # to ensure that the <away-repo> is updated

-If you forget to slug it away after working on one machine and after working on the other machine (or have to work on both machines simultaneously), you still can use the advanced workflow to resynchronize your home directories.
+If you forget to "slug it away" after working on one machine and after working on the other machine (or have to work on both machines simultaneously), you still can use the advanced workflow to resynchronize your home directories.
 If Git can resolve the differences, than the files will automatically be merged.
 If not, then you will